IgKniteDev/IgKnite/CONTRIBUTING.md

 ## Adding a New Command

 As most of you Discord bot users have noticed already, the primary way of interacting with IgKnite is through commands.
-And by commands, there are actually three types of commands which the project mainly focuses on: **slash commands, message commands and user commands.**

 In order to add your ideas by implementing new commands, you'll have to follow through three steps accordingly:

 <br>